vyason/Cayley-TDSE/README.md

-# An accurate pentadiagonal matrix solution for the time-dependent Schr\"{o}dinger equation
+# An accurate pentadiagonal matrix solution for the time-dependent Schrödinger equation

 <br/>